SoniaWang121/lyrics-emo-bert/README.md

-# Lyrics EmoBERT: Playlist Generator
+# Lyrics EmoBERT: DIY Your Emotion Playlist in Single Step

 ## Overview